hknd23/idcempy/CONTRIBUTING.md

 # Contributing to IDCeMPy

 Welcome to `IDCeMPy` package, and thank you for considering contributing to this Python package.
-Please note that you can contribute in many ways, including fixing a bug, adding a new feature, code patches, editing the documentation, and patch reviews.
+Please note that you can contribute in many ways, including fixing a bug, requesting a new feature, code patches, editing the documentation, and patch reviews.
 We appreciate your help in improving any feature included in this package.